scothis/node-redis-counter/README.md

            value: 'redis://{your_host}:{your_port}'
    ```

-5. Update the function
+5. Deploy the function to riff

-   Since we change the Kubernetes description for the function resource, we need to update the deployment.
+   Now that the Kubernetes description for the function resource is complete, we need to update the deployment.

    ```bash
    riff update